zengjixiang/jina/docs/get-started/install.md

 (install)=
 # {octicon}`desktop-download` Install

-Jina comes with multiple installation options, enabling different feature sets.
+Jina-serve comes with multiple installation options, enabling different feature sets.
-Standard install enables all major features of Jina and is the recommended installation for most users.
+Standard install enables all major features of Jina-serve and is the recommended installation for most users.

 ````{tab} via PyPI
 ```shell